 Fred “Bud” Adams

 Softball was more than just a seasonal pastime for 1937 Rogers graduate, Fred “Bud” Adams.
 It was a way of life.
 The Spokane Empire Softball Hall of Famer was a player for over 50 years and was also a manager and a sponsor.
 In 1992, the Spokane Metro Softball Association honored Adams by renaming Franklin Park field #1, Bud Adams Field.
 Adams was the first President of SMSA and served on the Executive Board as Vice President and Assistant Vice-President.
 He also held positions as Player Representative and Treasurer.
-In Adams’ life away form softball, he received six Coast Guard service medals during World War 2.
+In Adams’ life away from softball, he received six Coast Guard service medals during World War 2.
 His post-war careers included Branch Manager of the Hillyard Seafirst Bank and owner of Olympic Sports Supply.
 Adams was one of the original founders of Spokane Optimists and was active in the Moose Lodge and Rogers Alumni Association.

 Gary Garberg is currently the Director of Strategic Planning and Marketing at EHS Health Care, the largest health care provider in Chicago.
 The 1980 Rogers graduate entered the health care industry after three years in banking in London and New York.
-Garberg, who holds a Masters degree in Marketing and Finance, received his undergraduate degree in Economics from Columbia University in 1984.
+Garberg, who holds a Masters Degree in Marketing and Finance, received his undergraduate degree in Economics from Columbia University in 1984.
 A three-year letterer, team captain and national competitor in cross country and track while at Rogers, Garberg also earned varsity letters in track and cross country at Columbia, where he set a school record at 3,000 meters.
 Garberg also excelled academically in high school, where he was a member of the National Honor Society, and at Columbia, where he placed on the Dean’s list every semester.
 Garberg, who has worked with inner-city sixth graders in a positive role modeling program, offers the following advice to current Rogers students:

 “The most important skill that you can have is the ability to market yourself.
 In this case I use a very broad definition of the word ‘market’.
 It includes how you speak, how you write, the clothes you wear, and how you deal with others…You may be smarter than everyone else with which you come in contact, but if you cannot effectively convey your thoughts and gain the respect of others, you will never be able to have a lasting impact upon them.”